synqing/K1.node1/docs/Lightshow.Pattern/LIGHTSHOW_PATTERN_HISTORY.md

 - We instantiated `CochlearAGC` (`main.cpp:961–982`) but never call `g_cochlear_agc->process()` inside `calculate_magnitudes()` (`audio/goertzel.cpp:430–640`).
 Chromagram bins and VU never get the +40 dB multi-band lift that Sensory Bridge relied on, so Bloom/Bloom Mirror brightness collapses.
 - While porting to `PatternRenderContext`, we redefined `AUDIO_IS_FRESH()` in `spectrum_family.hpp` as `audio.payload.update_counter > 0` and removed the per-pattern `pattern_last_update`.
 Spectrum/Octave/Waveform interpret that as “no new data” and bail out every frame.
 - Heartbeat instrumentation counts audio frames only in the single-shot fallback (`run_audio_pipeline_once()`).
 When the dedicated `audio_task` is running, the logger never sees `heartbeat_logger_note_audio()`, so the diagnostics scream “audio dead” and waste everyone’s time.
+- Implicit but critical: any code now reading `context.audio_snapshot` bypasses `PATTERN_AUDIO_START()` entirely.
+That means the macros no longer maintain per-pattern `pattern_last_update` or age counters—**you must recreate those semantics manually** if the pattern relies on freshness.

 **Why This Breaks Things:**
 - Patterns do exactly what we told them: if `AUDIO_IS_AVAILABLE()` returns false, they go to idle (Bloom fills center with zero intensity, Mirror just scrolls the previous frame).
 With the AGC bypass, even the few that ignore `is_valid` see microscopic magnitudes and look inert.